Social Sciences Major

 We begin with a broad overview of why some economies grow faster than others, and use mathematical tools to illustrate growth dynamics.
 We then transition to macroeconomic and microeconomic theory by first analyzing macroeconomic models and then decisions made at the firm and individual level by exploring tools such as utility and profit maximization.
 From there we explore the field of game theory and apply tools such as Nash equilibrium and analyze games in strategic forms.
 We next progress to the field of international trade and assess trade agreements while applying tools such as graphical analysis and regression outcomes.
 The next unit focuses on developing economies and the use of modeling tools to compare the different economic development outcomes among countries.
 We end the class with an introduction to behavioral economics and learn to analyze various factors that impact behavior in real-world economic decision making.

 SS146 / Constructing Theories of Good Government

 What makes good governance?
 How can governments pursue worthy public policy aims successfully?
 What are the most innovative ideas and best practices governments can adopt to create positive outcomes for the communities and societies they govern?
-This course seeks to answer these and related questions by examining governance models at the subnational, national and international levels.
+This course seeks to answer those and related questions by examining governance models at the subnational, national, and international levels.
 We will delve into the current practices of governance at all these levels in various regions around the world in order to learn what does and does not work.
-And we will develop our own thinking and approaches to governance at the same time.
+As we critically examine these practices and models, we will develop our own thinking and approaches to governance.